reasonmethis/docdocgo-core/README.md

 Here's what each prefix does.
 Most important ones:

-- `/research <your query>`: perform "infinite" Internet research, ingesting websites into a collection
+- `/research <your query>`: do "classic" research - ingest websites into a collection, write a report
-- `/research heatseek <your query>`: perform "heatseek" research - find websites that contain the answer
+- `/research heatseek <your query>`: do "heatseek" research - find websites that contain the answer
 - `/docs <your query>`: chat about your currently selected doc collection (or a general topic)
 - `/ingest`: upload your documents and ingest them into a collection
 - `/ingest https://some.url.com`: retrieve a URL and ingest into a collection